 “We will soon be taking more time (days, not weeks) to review apps by developers that don’t yet have a track record with us.”

-Last year, Google has already implemented stricter guidelines for SMS and Call Log permissions for apps and has led to a 98% decline of apps accessing sensitive user information
+Last year, the company made changes to the Google app review process by implementing stricter guidelines for SMS and Call Log permissions for apps and has led to a 98% decline of apps accessing sensitive user information

-The longer review process is implemented to help address the ever growing influx of malicious apps that makes its way in the play store.
+The longer Google app review process is implemented to help address the ever growing influx of malicious apps that makes its way in the play store.

-App developers should really not worry or get bothered by this new development.
-Compared to Google, the review process on the Apple App Store always takes longer, with only 50% of apps get reviewed within 24 hours and the rest are reviewed within 48 hours in the app store.
+Android app developers should really not worry or get bothered by this new development.
+Compared to Google, the app review process on the Apple App Store always takes longer, with only 50% of apps get reviewed within 24 hours and the rest are reviewed within 48 hours in the app store.

 For app developers, Google is promising more detailed communication, better information about evaluations and appeals, and putting more humans into its process.
 App developers can also “immediately” appeal if their developer account has been blocked and will be “carefully reviewed by a person”.